corbtastik/yolo/index.md

 #### Custom data file

-A custom data file can be added to render an Image Grid.
+A custom data file can be added to create an Image Grid.

-* Create a new file in `_data` and prefix name with `ig-`.
+* Create a new file in `_data/` and prefix name with `ig-`.
 * Use the data file name (w/o `.yml` ext) as the value to `ig-data`.
 * Customize the number of columns by setting `ig-columns`.